DeafTechlord/DeafTechlord/README.md

 - 👋 Hi, I’m @DeafTechlord
 - 👀 I’m interested in coding/informational technician
-- 🌱 I’m currently learning github, and learning things that is the best career for my future.
+- 🌱 I’m currently learning programming language such as Python and Typescript.
-- 📫 How to reach me geektechman@protonmail.com
+- 📫 How to reach me deaftechlord@skiff.com

 <!---
 DeafTechlord/DeafTechlord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.